elunna/recipes/entres/shepherd’s pie.md

 and bring to a boil.
 Boil until the potatoes are fork-tender, about 10 minutes.
 3. Drain the water from the pot, add
-2 tablespoons of the butter and the coconut milk (away from the heat).
+2 tbsp of the butter and the coconut milk (away from the heat).
 4. Mash the potatoes with a potato masher, large kitchen fork, or immersion blender, or blend them in a food processor for a creamier texture.
 Transfer the pota-toes to a bowl and set aside.
-5. RETURN the same pot to the stove on medium heat, and melt the remaining 2 tablespoons of butter.
+5. RETURN the same pot to the stove on medium heat, and melt the remaining 2 tbsp of butter.
 6. Add the onions,
 celery, and carrots and cook, stirring, for 5 minutes.
 7. Add the